chalachew-alebel/Linux_Documentation/README.md

 1. Lubuntu OS Installation on VMware Workstation  A comprehensive guide to installing Lubuntu, a lightweight Linux distribution, using VMware Workstation.
-Included in the PDF:       .Introduction to Lubuntu OS  .Objectives of the Installation  .System Requirements              .Step-by-Step Installation Instructions
+Included in the PDF:       .Introduction to Lubuntu OS  .Objectives of the Installation  .System Requirements              .Step-by-Step Installation Instructions.